 Courses include instruction in practical administrative knowledge like School Law and School Finance, as well as several courses on administrative leadership.
 The program’s benefits go beyond expanded career opportunities– they include exposure to different teaching methods and perspectives.

 Dr. Teresa Wilkerson is the principal at Mustang High School and an alumna of Southern Nazarene’s MAEL program.
-She knows the nature of managing a classroom, however, in her early days of teaching English at Carl Albert Middle School, she sponsored the student council and coached cheerleading.
+In her early days of teaching English at Carl Albert Middle School, she sponsored the student council and coached cheerleading.
 At home, she was raising two boys.
 Despite her busy schedule, she wanted to continue her education.

 She soon found out that the MAEL program was made for working teachers like her.
 Her instructors had a clear plan for moving through the program and laid out lesson plans early.